Considering Buying a Home with a Wood-Burning Fireplace? Here’s What You Should Know

 Pro: Eco-Friendly (When Used Properly)

 If you’re environmentally conscious, a wood-burning fireplace can be a green option—if managed correctly.
-Wood is a renewable resource, and burning it releases only as much carbon dioxide as the tree absorbed while growing, making it carbon-neutral.
+Wood is a renewable resource, and burning it releases only as much carbon dioxide as the tree absorbs while growing, making it carbon-neutral.
 However, it’s crucial to burn dry, seasoned wood to minimize smoke and pollutants.

 Con: Not Always Efficient